All Episodes

 But to me, it's a gamble.

-So if someone takes their life savings and puts it on Red 22, and they lose their money, uh, do I owe them money?
+So if someone takes their life savings and puts it on Red 22 and they lose their money, do I owe them money?

 Right?

-There was a guy I interviewed many years ago who wrote this fantastic book on the 0708 financial crash.
+There was a guy I interviewed many years ago, wrote this fantastic book on the 0708 financial crash.

-And one of the things he said was, uh, he was he ran a bank and ran a bunch of banks, I think.
+And one of the things he said was he ran a bank and ran a bunch of banks, I think.

-So there was the someone, a customer on the phone, who was demanding that his mortgage be reduced because the value of his house had gone down.
+So there was someone, a customer on the phone who was demanding that his mortgage be reduced because the value of his house had gone down.

-Long pause, long pause, because of course, you know, anybody who's honest knows that if you double your money, whatever you've sell your house for twice what you paid for it, you're not going to sit there and say, Oh, Mr. Bank, you were the one who financed this house.
+Because of course, you know, anybody who's honest knows that if you double your money, whatever, you've sell your house for twice what you paid for it, you're not going to sit there and say, oh, Mr. Bank, you were the one who financed this house.

 I'm going to give you a portion of the proceed.

-Well, if you're going to keep all the money when there's an upside, you gotta take all the loss when there's a downside.
+Well, if you're going to keep all the money when there's an upside, you've got to take all the loss when there's a downside.

 That's the way it works.